maxlath/unicode-scripts-finder/README.md

 npm i unicode-scripts-finder
 ```

-To use the CLI, rather install it globally to make the command `unicode-scripts-finder` available in your $PATH:
+To use the CLI, rather install it globally to make the command `unicode-scripts-finder` available in your `$PATH`:
 ```sh
 npm i -g unicode-scripts-finder
 ```